Kristina01111000/lavendersite/README.md

 - send her an email with everything on monday

-the website builder is not working correctly, it stopped on wednesday, still not working today (friday) try to get the image up
+the website builder is not working correctly, it stopped on wednesday, still not working today (friday) try to get the image up -> still not working :(